NetSecQuin/Quintessence/Git-Data/Resources/BeautifulSoup (Web Scraping) CheatSheet.md

 ```

 ### Finding the tag containg the desired data
-First try and search based on the expected tags or HTML headers
+Option A.) Search via the HTML headers
 ```
 # You can search for multiple headers at once
 ModelTag = doc.find_all(["h1","h2","body"])